-If you have any questions or need additional information, please contact Patrick Lowe, Deputy Director at 259-5937 (rlowe@co.napa.ca.us), or Jeff Sharp, Planner/Watershed Coordinator, at 259-5936 (isharp@co.napa.ca.us).
+If you have any questions or need additional information, please contact Patrick Lowe, Deputy Director at 259-5937 (rlowe@co.napa.ca.us), or Jeff Sharp, Planner/Watershed Coordinator, at 259-5936 (jsharp@co.napa.ca.us).

-The completion of the Napa County Baseline Data Report (BDR) reflects the outmination of a comprehensive effort to provide baseline or existing condition information for a widrange of environmental and resource topics in Napa County The Introduction/Executive Summary, along with a CD-Ronconvict the complete BDP is included for the county of the informational database that will continue to serve the planning efforts in Nape County well into the future.
-Over time, the BDF will require updates and database maintenance so that the information remains current and reliable.
-Chapters can be updated on an individual basis as warranted by each resource
+The Introduction/Executive Summary, along with a CD-Rom convert the convert the convert the County General The BDR is intended to support the Napa County General Plan Update and it is already being used by our General Plan consultant and CDPD staff in that effort.
+The BDR will also consultant and CDPD staff in that effort.
+The BDR will also informational database that will continue to serve the planning efforts in Napa County well into the future.
+Over time, the BDR will require updates and database maintenance so that the information remains current and reliable.
+Chapters can be updated on an individual basis as warranted by each resource.